Chart Color Schemes

 Riverside is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Riverside, as assessed at the latest Census, comprised 95.1% houses and 4.9% other dwellings.
-In comparison, Non-Metro Tas had 82.1% houses and 17.9% other dwellings.
+In Riverside, as assessed in the latest Census, 95.1% of dwellings were houses with the remaining 4.9% being other types such as semi-detached properties, apartments, and 'other' dwellings.
+In contrast, Non-Metro Tas. had 82.1% houses and 17.9% other dwellings.
 Home ownership in Riverside stood at 38.7%, with mortgaged dwellings at 35.8% and rented ones at 25.4%.
-The median monthly mortgage repayment was $1,430, higher than Non-Metro Tas's figure of $1,300.
-Median weekly rent in Riverside was $300, compared to $280 in Non-Metro Tas.
-Nationally, Riverside's mortgage repayments were lower at $1,430 versus Australia's average of $1,863, and rents were significantly lower at $300 against the national figure of $375.
+The median monthly mortgage repayment was $1,430, higher than Non-Metro Tas.'s average of $1,300.
+The median weekly rent in Riverside was $300, compared to Non-Metro Tas.'s $280.
+Nationally, Riverside's mortgage repayments were lower at $1,430 versus the Australian average of $1,863, and rents were also lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing